stefanmielke/ngine/README.md

 nodes nor supports [ECS](https://en.wikipedia.org/wiki/Entity_component_system) directly (but you can add those yourself if you want).

-Also Libdragon still has no support for 3D (but should have soon), so that is also not provided.
+Also Libdragon still has no support for 3D (but should have soon), so that is also not provided natively (but you can import 3D assets).

 ### How to use it